jetstream-cloud/js2docs/docs/faq/trouble.md

 We will have to upgrade the compute nodes to resolve it.
 This is on the near-term timeline but we do not have a precise date at this time.

 In the meantime, please only use stop or shelve with GPU instances.

+### I can't ping or reach a public/floating IP from an internal, non-routed host

+This as a change in the network between Jetstream 1 and 2.
+You cannot presently ping a floating IP address from  internal, non-routable IPs.
+You can only to talk from non-routed nodes to bastion hosts and floating IPs only work from other routable hosts.